310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 If you’re here to help out with preparations then be my guest, but if you’re not, then leave immediately!
 Otherwise, you’ll only be getting in the way!
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sad4 %}
-Ah—Uuu…?
+Ah— Uuu…?
 {% endbubble %}

 {% bubble Keito %}
 Hm?
 Is that you, Takamine?
 You’re from Ryuseitai, right?
 What’s wrong?
 Why are you just standing there?
-Where’s your captain, Morisawa?
+Where’s your club captain, Morisawa?
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori worried %}
 U-Um… I—Uh…

 <th>(W-W-W-What do I do!?
 The Vice President is here…!
 I’m scared!!)</th>